catenacciA/FIscal-Management/README.md

 run_win.bat
 ```
 Once the program is launched, you can start managing your incomes and expenses using the provided features.
 Remember to save your budget regularly, or rely on the auto-save feature to ensure data persistence.
 For detailed instructions on using the program's interface, refer to the generated documentation located in the "docs" directory.

+## Documentation

+The documentation for this project is automatically generated when running the program.
+The documentation file is located in the `docs` directory, specifically the `index.html` file.
+To access the documentation, open the `index.html` file in a common web browser application.

 ## License